rnelsonchem/pHcalc/README.rst

 Scipy.
 Bug fixes, questions, and update requests are encouraged and can be filed at the `GitHub repo`_.

+The documentation is in progress.
+There are several examples of typical usage at the end of the main module file.

 .. _Requirements:

 Requirements